quickintegrate/docs/docs/Core Development/Property Config/Connection Properties/index.md

 # Connection Properties

-1) Create a properties file for each development environment in your application.
-2) Configure a properties placeholder in your app to look for the environment upon launch.
-3) Set an environment variable to point to a specific development environment during application deployment.
+When integrating on the iPass platform, connection setups are consolidated under properties that cover all environments.
+When deploying to specific environments, initial configuration of the development environment's data is followed by subsequent modifications as needed.

 Examples

 ## Create a Properties

-QuickIntegration application configurations file contains your peoperties which you can refer in your application Configuring.
+QuickIntegration application configurations file contains your properties which you can refer in your application Configuring.
-A properties file improves the organization and maintainability of your applications.
+A properties file improves the maintainability of your applications.

 ### Create and Configure your Properties File